SalesforceCommerceCloud/sfcc-ci/README.md

       ]
     }
 ```
-Note: WebDAV client permission to `cartridges` is available in Commerce Cloud Digital versions greater than **17.8**.

 ## Dependencies ##

 If you plan to integrate with the JavaScript API or if you want to download the sources and use the CLI through Node you need Node.js and npm to be installed.
 No other dependencies.